The fact that there are so many controversies in the field of nutritional science only causes confusion and many mistakes among the public.

 Iodine & Selenium are essential elements for proper thyroid functions.
 The best way is just by consuming food rich in Iodine and Selenium.)

-- The thyroid gland is located in the neck; it is part of the endocrine hormonal system.
+- The thyroid gland is in the neck, part of the endocrine hormonal system.
 The thyroid regulates many metabolic processes.

 - The proper function of the thyroid gland also affects weight, among other things.

 What is the best natural source of iodine and Selenium?

 - Iodine is usually found in foods from the sea, sea fish, seaweed, and seafood.

 - A great source of natural iodine is pink Himalayan salt.

 - Milk products have quite a bit of iodine, except goat's milk and yogurt, other dairy products are not recommended.

 Selenium natural sources.